Sunflower moth: Treatment options and pollinator safety

 Insecticide should be applied in the early morning or late evening when pollinators are not flying.
 Evening is preferable because this permits overnight dissipation of material before pollinators return to the field.
 However, the requirement for low-wind conditions is a priority that may trump this concern.

 Because of their repellency, pyrethroids tend to be safer for bees than organophosphates, provided bees are not sprayed directly.
-Dusts and wetable powders tend to be more toxic than solutions and emulsions, and microencapsulated insecticides are especially hazardous.
+Dusts and wettable powders tend to be more toxic than solutions and emulsions, and microencapsulated insecticides are especially hazardous.
 Studies suggest that diamides, a new class of insecticides that disrupt insect muscle contraction, have a high degree of safety for pollinators.
-Diamides act to paralyze insect muscles, preventing further feeding, but must be consumed by the insect to reach their active site.
+Diamides act as ryanodine receptor modulators to paralyze insect muscles and must be consumed by the insect to reach their active site.

 Growers and applicators should refer to the most recent edition of the K-State Research and Extension publication, Sunflower Insect Management, MF814, for a table of registered materials and application rates.
 See: http://www.ksre.ksu.edu/bookstore/pubs/MF814.pdf